Colorado health insurance

 In 2009, Colorado Sens.
 Mark Udall and Michael Bennet – both Democrats – voted yes on the Affordable Care Act.
 Colorado’s five Democratic House members also voted yes, while the other two representatives, both Republicans, voted no.

-The current Colorado congressional delegation includes Senators Michael Bennett (Democrat) and Cory Gardner (Republican).
-Bennett supports the ACA, while Gardner opposes it.
-As of 2020, Colorado has seven representatives in the U.S. House: four Democrats, and three Republicans.
+The current Colorado congressional delegation includes two Democratic Senators: Michael Bennett and John Hickenlooper, both of whom support the ACA.
+As of 2021, Colorado has seven representatives in the U.S. House: four Democrats, and three Republicans.
 Support for the ACA is split along party lines in the state’s House delegation.

 At the state level, Colorado was one of the only states that moved in a bipartisan manner to establish a state-run health insurance marketplace.
-Former Gov. John Hickenlooper, a Democrat who is running for Senate against Cory Gardner in 2020, signed legislation authorizing the marketplace in 2011.
+When John Hickenlooper was governor, he signed legislation authorizing the marketplace in 2011.
 The state marketplace is called Connect for Health Colorado.
 The state also adopted Medicaid expansion under the Affordable Care Act.